NATHALIE

 MY

-I feel blessed to have been exposed to various cultures and beliefs, having a Lebanese father and Korean mother, born in Iran.
-I learnt to keep an open mind, an open heart and to cultivate kindness, patience, compassion.
-Having lived in various countries I have noticed that regardless of our nationalities, religion, or belief, we all have something in common, and that is to have faith.
-To have faith in ourselves, to make the effort required, and to surrender to the outcome.
-To have faith that this universe will catch us if we fall.
-And Ashtanga Yoga is not different, it is not only about making shapes with the body, but it is a tool for us to come back to our center.
-In fact, most of the teachings of yoga are not new to us, they are merely a reminder of what we already know but have somehow managed to forget.
+I feel blessed to have been exposed to various cultures and beliefs, being born to a Lebanese father and Korean mother in Iran.
+This upbringing taught me to keep an open mind, a gentle heart, and to cultivate kindness, patience, and compassion.
+Living in different countries revealed a common thread among us, regardless of nationality, religion, or belief – the importance of faith.
+Faith in ourselves, the effort required, and surrendering to the outcome.
+Faith that the universe will catch us if we fall.
+Ashtanga Yoga, too, is not just about shaping the body; it is a tool for us to return to our center.
+In fact, most of the teachings of yoga are not new; they are reminders of what we already know but have somehow managed to forget.

-Before I started to teach yoga I was working as producer in an advertising agency for over 8 years and couldn't be more grateful to have had that experience as it allowed me to build an understanding of many aspects of the life we are living in the present moment.
-Being exposed to the challenges of a relatively intense industry opened my eyes to the reality of most of us in this world today and has shaped the person I am now.
+Before I started teaching yoga, I worked as a producer in a production house for about 8 years.
+I am grateful for that experience as it allowed me to understand various aspects of our present life.
+Exposure to the challenges of an intense industry opened my eyes to the reality faced by many in today's world and played a significant role in shaping the person I am today.

-I am very humbled and grateful to be the first and only Lebanese practitioner to have received the blessings from my dear teacher R. Sharath Jois to teach Ashtanga Yoga.
+I am humbled and grateful to be the first Lebanese practitioner to have received blessings from my dear teacher R. Sharath Jois to teach Ashtanga Yoga.

-Yoga has been a part of my life since I can remember, and my practice has helped me grow stronger and at the same time maintain a forgiving attitude.
-Yoga inspires me to live each moment more mindfully to the fullest.
+Yoga has been a part of my life for as long as I can remember, and my practice has helped me grow stronger while maintaining a forgiving attitude.
+It inspires me to live each moment mindfully and to the fullest.

-It is an honor to share my love and passion for this practice.
-I am forever grateful to my teacher.
+It is an honor to share my love and passion for yoga.
+I am forever grateful to my Guru.

 Nathalie Daou